Australian Share Market

 • A bear market does often form a "W" pattern on the chart.

-• (more conclusions are listed in the Members Area).
+• More detailed conclusions are listed in the Members Area of the Toolbox.

 More details about Aussie Bull and Bear markets?